tonyarnold/tonyarnold.github.io/_posts/2014-04-10-clean-up-your-projects-with-xcode-5.md

 Older projects often show schemes for any unit test bundles you have in your project — you don't actually need to show them at all!

-> it was necessary under Xcode 4 to have separate schemes for your test targets so that <abbr title="Continuous Integration">CI</abbr> servers could find and run them (`xcodebuild` didn't support the "test" action until Xcode 5).
+> It was necessary under Xcode 4 to have separate schemes for your test targets so that <abbr title="Continuous Integration">CI</abbr> servers could find and run them (`xcodebuild` didn't support the "test" action until Xcode 5).

 As long as your test targets specify their *Target Dependencies* properly, you can just go to *Product &#8594; Scheme &#8594; Manage Schemes&hellip;* and delete any test schemes that are listed.